The world's top search engine, Google, can be a powerful partner in your job search, when you know how to leverage Google's power.

 These tips help you leverage many of Google's hidden capabilities.

 Become an "advanced Googler"!
 Use Google to help you find jobs and potential employers, to research those employers (financial stability, competitors, etc.), and to separate the good opportunities from the not-so-good ones.

 Leverage Google to prepare for job interviews, as described in Job Interview Preparation with Smart Google Research.
-To avoid a bad situation or an employer heading for trouble, check out the 50 Google Searchs to Avoid Layoffs and Bad Employers.
+To avoid an employer heading for trouble, check out the 50 Google Searches to Avoid Bad Employers and Layoffs.

 Note: Not every website is included in Google's database of Web sites.
 Some sites are not included because they are very new or are designed in a way that Google cannot see or catalog the site's contents.

-Google Maps can be a very handy way to find local employers you may not know about.
-Simply go to maps.google.com, choose your target location (if it's not already on the map), and type the kind of employer you want into the search bar.
+Google Maps can be a very handy way to find local employers.
+Simply go to maps.google.com, choose your preferred location (if it is not already on the map).
+Type the kind of employer you want into the search bar.

 Click on the image below to see live search results on Google Maps.

 Click on any of the red dots on the map, and a box will open that gives you the address, contact information, a link to the website (if available), plus the times the business is open (if available).

 Perhaps you are interested in the latest news about an employer you are considering or the newest jobs at a specific employer.
 If so, choosing the time frame for search results should be very helpful.
 [Note: this is not necessary for the "Jobs near me" search.]